Logo

 • Identity and access management systems

-Setting Clear Objectives: Determine what you aim to achieve with the audit.
-Common objectives include:
+Setting Clear Objectives: Determine what you aim to achieve with the audit, such as:

 • Identifying security vulnerabilities